Old Pole is turned over to civilian management from LT Bob Braddock, the last Navy w/o OIC, on 5 November, to begin its final summer of operation.

 D-4 falls through the roof of the garage at Old Pole, major rebuild required, it was never the same.

-SATTRACK moved from east end of comm into science bldg.
+SATTRACK moved from east end of comms into the science building.

 Ross Ice Shelf Project (RISP) "holes through" 1375'-thick ice in 10 hours using rocket-like hot gas drill.